tpoisot/ms_proba_networks/ms/maintext.md

 be generally applied.

-3. We present three case studies that highlight how these measures can be used, (i) in re-analyzing data that experimentally measured the variability of interactions, (ii) to alleviate the computational demands of permutation-based approaches, and (iii) to use the frequency at which interactions are observed over several locations to infer the structure of local networks.
+3. We present three case studies that highlight how these measures can be used, in re-analyzing data that experimentally measured the variability of interactions, to alleviate the computational demands of permutation-based approaches, and to use the frequency at which interactions are observed over several locations to infer the structure of local networks.
 We provide a free and open-source implementation of these measures.

 4. We discuss how both sampling and data representation of ecological networks can be adapted to allow the application of a fully probabilistic numerical network approach.

 **Keywords:** ecological networks, species interactions, connectance, degree distribution, nestedness, modularity

+\normalsize

 \clearpage